Frenetic (programming language)

-Frenetic is a domain-specific language for programming software-defined networks (SDNs).
+Frenetic is a domain-specific language for programming software-defined networking (SDN).
 This domain-specific programming language allows network operators, rather than manually configuring each connected network device, to program the network as a whole.
 Frenetic is designed to solve major OpenFlow/NOX programming problems.
 In particular, Frenetic introduces a set of purely functional abstractions that enable modular program development, defines high-level, programmer-centric packet-processing operators, and eliminates many of the difficulties of the two-tier programming model by introducing a see-every-packet programming paradigm.
 Hence Frenetic is a functional reactive programming language operating at a packet level of abstraction.